Servant (TV series): Lawsuit

-In January 2020, Francesca Gregorini filed a lawsuit against Servant producers including Tony Basgallop and M. Night Shyamalan, the production companies involved, and Apple TV+, alleging copyright infringement for her 2013 drama film, The Truth About Emanuel.
+In January 2020, Francesca Gregorini filed a lawsuit against the show's producers including Tony Basgallop and M. Night Shyamalan, the production companies involved, and Apple TV+, alleging copyright infringement for her 2013 drama film The Truth About Emanuel.
 The Truth About Emanuel is a psychological thriller in which a woman uses a lifelike doll to cope with the loss of her infant, hiring a young girl as a nanny to take care of it.
-Basgallop and Shyamalan responded that neither had seen her film and that any similarity is coincidence.
+Basgallop and Shyamalan responded that neither had seen her film and that any similarity was a coincidence.
 They go further in saying that Servant was in development before the creation of Gregorini's film.

 On May 28, 2020, a federal judge threw out the copyright lawsuit against Shyamalan and Apple, ruling that the TV show is not similar enough to the film to merit a lawsuit.
-Gregorini responded that the, "ruling is disappointing, but not surprising", and that "the balance of power in the entertainment industry has always favored powerful men and institutions" after the suit was thrown out.
+Gregorini responded that the "ruling is disappointing, but not surprising", and that "the balance of power in the entertainment industry has always favored powerful men and institutions" after the suit was thrown out.
 On July 21, 2020, the court ordered Gregorini to pay the defendants' attorneys' fees of $162,467.
 The court emphasized the objective unreasonableness of her claims.

 In February 2022, however, the United States Court of Appeals for the Ninth Circuit determined that the lawsuit was dismissed prematurely, as the discovery steps had not actually been carried out, ruling "'reasonable minds could differ' on whether the stories are substantially similar."

+On January 27, 2025, it was revealed a jury found in favor of the defendants, finding the defendants did not have access to The Truth About Emanuel before the first episodes of Servant were created.